ONLINE HELP

 When validating the form, if the entered value is incorrect, a tooltip asking you to enter a correct value is displayed.
 The focus is set on the control.

-• Opera 11.11: Combo box with an arrow used to expand a calendar.
+• Opera 11.11: Combo with arrow for scrolling calendar.

-• Safari 5: When validating the form, if the entered value is incorrect, the focus is set on the control.
+• Safari 5 When validating the form, if the value entered is incorrect, the focus is placed on the field.

 Date and Time (HTML5)Entering a date and time in YYYY-MM-DDTHH:MM format